HOW FAR HAS CORONAVIRUS SPREAD IN MINNESOTA AND WISCONSIN?

 WHAT ABOUT PETS?

-The CDC says anyone sick with COVID-19 coronavirus should restrict contact around pets just like people.
+The CDC says anyone sick with COVID-19 coronavirus should restrict contact with pets just like people.

-"Although there have not been reports of pets or other animals becoming sick with COVID-19, it is still recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus," the CDC says.
+"Although there have not been reports of pets becoming sick with COVID-19 in the United States, it is still recommended that people sick with COVID-19 limit contact with animals until more information is known about the new coronavirus," the CDC says.

 The Centers for Disease Control has an in-depth frequently asked questions (FAQ) section on its website with additional answers for people looking for more information about COVID-19 coronavirus.

 The Minnesota Department of Health has set up a data portal with information about spread, resources for the public, and answers to questions about everything from sickness to unemployment.